 A structured, sequential sales process is critical for keeping sales reps organized and in line with the prospect or customer through the buyer’s journey.

-You may be asking yourself, “what steps should every sales process include?”
+You may be asking yourself, “what steps should be included?”

-The first step of the sales process begins before a sales rep ever meets with a lead.
+The first step begins before a sales rep ever meets with a lead.

 Your salespeople should do a thorough investigation to find out all there is to know about their potential customers, including company and industry news, market challenges, etc.

 This pre-call planning stage allows your reps to show up to the call as subject matter experts, and be viewed as a strategic resource by the buyer.

 People make purchasing decisions differently.
 In today’s fast-paced world, salespeople have a very narrow opportunity to make a positive connection with a potential buyer.